 Food and drink

 Beer & food are available for foreigners but not for Thais.
-In your seats you will receive waiter service where you can also order soft drinks, pop corn and junk food.
+In your seats, you will receive A waiter service where you can also order soft drinks, popcorn and fast food.

 Before they fight

 Before the match begins, each competitor will perform a “Wai Kru” accompanied by traditional Thai music.
 Reasons for doing the performance is to pay homage to the gods and holy spirits for protecting them as well as to pay respect to their instructors and opponent.